bhardwajtulsiram/capstone-banking-java-project/README.md

 # Capstone Banking Java Project CI/CD Pipeline

-This project demonstrates a CI/CD pipeline for a Java-based banking application using Jenkins Pipeline, Docker, and Ansible.
+This project demonstrates a CI/CD pipeline for a Java-based banking application using Jenkins Pipeline, Docker, Ansible and Terraform for AWS infrastructure automation.
 The process automates code building, testing, containerization, and deployment to EC2 instances.

 ---